berkeley-cs302/sp25/hw/hw7-policies.md

 - (Team) Create and copy Academic Misconduct Policy in the responses document
 - (Individual) Left 1 or more comments on [<u>Misconceptions and Attitudes that Interfere with Learning to Program</u>][misconceptions].
 - (Individual) Left 1 or more comments on [<u>Design Issues for Learning Environments</u>][learning_environments].
-- (Due 10:00 AM Friday) (Individual) Left 1 or more comments on 2 other courses’ Academic Misconduct Policy on <u>responses document</u>.
+- (Due 2:00 PM Friday) (Individual) Left 1 or more comments on 2 other courses’ policy documents.